 “We’re ABC Event Planning & Design and we’ve been in business for 20 years.
 We fell in love with event planning….”

-“After 20 years serving event planning clients in Atlanta, one of the main things we’ve learned is that not every is looking for the same event.
+“After 20 years serving event planning clients in Atlanta, one of the main things we’ve learned is that not everyone is looking for the same event.
 That’s why we work with clients to….”

 See what I did there?
 I was still able to include information about my years of experience, but it was less focused on presenting boring facts, and more on showing the client how these facts are beneficial to them.